tungli/F5170-python/6_Balance/README.md

 Here, we will restrict our description to time evolution and assume two different temperatures - one for electrons, one for the heavy particles.
 The reaction scheme we will use is one for argon plasma at atmospheric pressure.
-In the picture below you will find the reactions and reaction rate temperature dependencies (third column), the data are from this [this article](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.85.056404).
+In the picture below you will find the reactions and reaction rate temperature dependencies (third column), the data are from [this article](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.85.056404).

 ![scheme](https://github.com/tungli/F5170-python/blob/master/6_Balance/rate_table.png)